Anthony L. Burrow [curriculum vitae]

 Emma Levinbook

-I am a sophomore in the College of Arts & Sciences pursuing a major in Psychology and a minor in Inequality Studies.
+I am a junior at the College of Arts & Sciences, pursuing a major in psychology and a minor in inequality studies.
 My primary academic interests include social and personality psychology, as well as adolescent and adult psychopathology.
 My research aims focus on derailment as it relates to disorders of depression, anxiety, mood, and stress.
 In the lab, I recently completed the conceptualization and design of a novel narrative-based therapeutic intervention targeting depression by way of derailment, which is currently being administered to a subclinical population so as to ultimately provide clinicians with an evidence-based approach to the treatment of depressive symptoms.